otto8-ai/tools/README.md

-# tools
+# Tools
-the home of official GPTScript tools
+The home of official Acorn tools